 Back to the human era, we can think about the phases of human social and technical evolution over a hundred thousand years, through tribal to agricultural to the first urban civilizations like the Sumerians and Mesopotamians; then to the first empires like the Chinese Empire or the Roman Empire; to the Age of Discovery when ships first circled the earth; to the Age of Reason when analytic thought and experimental data began to augment religious belief; to the scientific revolution, the industrial revolution, the age of the railways, the automobile, the airplane, the space age, the advent of the computer, and now the information age and the age of genetic manipulation; the age where we also take into account the parallel evolution of other cultures and civilizations that were marginalized along the way.

 Then, perhaps with a sigh of relief, we might take a pause from this analysis of the iPhone that ends up encompassing all elements throughout all time and all history and return to the calmer example of the cup that Buddhist lamas typically discuss.
 Held gently in their hand, you can think of the person that designed the cup, the riverbeds and mines where the clay and the glazes came from, the factory where the cup was manufactured, and the people and trucks that brought it to your home.
 It’s also interconnected with all the history of life on earth and the evolution of the universe.
-But let that sit more vaguely and lightly in your consciousness for now, and maybe take a sip of tea as we move into the role of the mind and how it interrelates with an object’s parts and causes to form our reality.
+But let that sit more vaguely and lightly in your consciousness for now as we move into the role of the mind and how it interrelates with an object’s parts and causes to form our reality.

 The mind’s role in dependent origination